 How do you fish for surfperch?

 Want to find out everything you need to know about surfperch fishing?
-To get all my best tips, techniques and gear info, click this link to see my how to guide.
+To get all my best tips, techniques and gear info, click this link to see my surf fishing how-to-guide.